openservicebrokerapi/servicebroker/spec.md

 Periodically, a platform MAY re-query the service catalog endpoint for a Service Broker to see if there are any changes to the list of services.
-Service brokers MAY add, remove or modify (metadata, plans, etc.) the list of services from previous queries.
+Service Brokers MAY add, remove or modify (metadata, plans, etc.) the list of services from previous queries.

 When determining what, if anything, has changed on a Service Broker, the